What is The Stealth Marketing: Example, Techniques, Advantages And Disadvantages

 And, that obviously puts a threat to the way the product is successful for the brand.

 In such a complicated situation, the problem that needed some kind of unconventional method of marketing was finally solved.

 The marketers of Sony Ericsson did something so amazing that it became one of the most well-known examples of stealth marketing all over the world for a huge period of time.

 Still, it’s considered to be a revolutionary approach to marketing a product while people, who are being marketed, don’t have any idea what is exactly happening or how they are being persuaded to buy a product or use a service without them knowing it specifically.

-We will come back to Sony Ericsson’s marketing tactic later, but at first, let’s have some basic idea about what stealth marketing is.
+We will come back to Sony Ericsson’s marketing tactic later, but first, let’s have some basic idea about what stealth marketing is with the proper definition:

 What is Stealth Marketing?

 Can you imagine which tool those actors gave the strangers to take the photos?
-You are absolutely right, it is nothing but the camera phone made by Sony Ericsson.
+You are absolutely right, it is nothing but a camera phone made by Sony Ericsson.

 The campaign by Sony Ericsson was largely considered to be a very successful one since the sales of the phone were really high in that year in several countries all over the world.

 Users of Stealth Marketing